Kunlong1994/lab3/Lab-#5.md

 [Arduino EEPROM Library](https://www.arduino.cc/en/Reference/EEPROM)

 ### 3. Reading and writing values to the Raspberry Pi
+Alternatively, you can also store the data directly on the Raspberry Pi.
+This has certain advantages like disk space or the build in clock but also require the Pi to be constantly connected and on.
+The [simple-data-logger](https://github.com/FAR-Lab/simple-data-logger/tree/master) stores the data on the Raspberry Pi from the Arduino.

+In the folder `sensorCode` is a simple Arduino program that periodically sends sensor values over the serial port.You can use this or any of the earlier code to send the measure values to the RaspberryPi.

+The `dataStorage` folder contains an node program that opens the serial port and writes any(!) incoming message into the `dataBase.csv` file in the parent folder.

 **DAVID, THIS IS SOMETHING FOR YOU TO WRITE**

 ### 4. Create your data logger!